SUSTech-NINJA/Assignment/README.md

 ## Content

-Totally $1 + 1 + 5 = 7$ assignments, the last one is counted from top five marks out of seven assignments.
+Totally $1 + 1 + 5 = 7$ assignments, the last one is counted from top five marks out of six assignments.

 > [!WARNING]
 > ONLY for reference, DO NOT plagiarize.